yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/12-adjacency-graph-builder/README.md

 Note

-[AdjacencyGraphBuilder](https://docs.yworks.com/yfileshtml/#/api/AdjacencyGraphBuilder) supports the same labeling functionality as the [GraphBuilder](https://docs.yworks.com/yfileshtml/#/api/GraphBuilder).
+[AdjacencyGraphBuilder](https://docs.yworks.com/yfileshtml/api/AdjacencyGraphBuilder) supports the same labeling functionality as the [GraphBuilder](https://docs.yworks.com/yfileshtml/api/GraphBuilder).

-In this tutorial step, we built a graph with [AdjacencyGraphBuilder](https://docs.yworks.com/yfileshtml/#/api/AdjacencyGraphBuilder) using the `id`s provided by the data entries for the calculation of _successors._ Of course, it is also possible to define _predecessors_ in a similar manner.
+In this tutorial step, we built a graph with [AdjacencyGraphBuilder](https://docs.yworks.com/yfileshtml/api/AdjacencyGraphBuilder) using the `id`s provided by the data entries for the calculation of _successors._ Of course, it is also possible to define _predecessors_ similarly.

-Yet another functionality of [AdjacencyGraphBuilder](https://docs.yworks.com/yfileshtml/#/api/AdjacencyGraphBuilder) is to use predecessor/successor _sources_.
-See the [AdjacencyGraphBuilder Developer’s Guide](https://docs.yworks.com/yfileshtml/#/dguide/graph_builder-AdjacencyGraphBuilder) for an in-depth discussion.
+Yet another functionality of [AdjacencyGraphBuilder](https://docs.yworks.com/yfileshtml/api/AdjacencyGraphBuilder) is to use predecessor/successor _sources_.
+See the [Developer’s Guide section about AdjacencyGraphBuilder](https://docs.yworks.com/yfileshtml/dguide/graph_builder-AdjacencyGraphBuilder) for an in-depth discussion.

 Note